-Comprehensive databases including all relevant spatial information on municipality and sub-local level should be established.
-Geographic Information Systems cially extensive measures should undergo a cost-benefit analysis. containing land-use and land cover, all available sectoral risk information and • A "risk dialogue" should be initiated between administration and the pubbinding spatial regulations are most appropriate for this purpose.
-Such databases lic.
-This process should inform inhabitants and land owners about the on-site allow - in close cooperation with meteorologists, climatologists and the responrisks and the individual responsibility for risk precaution.
+• Comprehensive databases including all relevant spatial information on municipality and sub-local level should be established.
+Geographic Information Systems containing land-use and land cover, all available sectoral risk information and binding spatial regulations are most appropriate for this purpose.
+Such databases allow - in close cooperation with meteorologists, climatologists and the responsible authorities - the detection of climate change-related spatial risks.